-PLAY Plan 5 4 3 2 1 Main Points:Keys integrate the principles and methods of PLAY into main points that summarize the most important suggestions for (CG).
+PLAY Plan 5 4 3 2 1 Main Points: Keys integrate the principles and methods of PLAY into main points that summarize the most important suggestions for (CG).
 Special attention is given to the child's profile (CZ, SMP, FDL) and the CG's interactional process (IP).
 Keys should accurately summarize a set of overall strategies that help the CG know what to do to improve interactions with this child and promote this child's FDL.
 Keys should be consistent with the PLAY Plan/VSR.
-Excellent: All MP accurately recommend Principles, Methods, Techniques, Activities that most effectively promote child's progress, w/examples.
+All MP accurately recommend Principles, Methods, Techniques, Activities that most effectively promote child's progress, w/examples.
 All are relevant to child's profile (CZ, SMP, FLD) and/or CG IP.
 They are completely consistent with the PLAY Plan and Video Suggestion Report.
 Specific to child/parent and presented in terms that are always constructive and honest.
 Progress, when present, is referenced.
 Very Good.
 90% MP points accurately recommend Principles, Methods, Techniques, Activities that most effectively promote child's progress, w/ examples.
 Most are relevant to child's profile (CZ, SMP, FLD) and/or CG IP.
 Largely consistent with the PLAY Plan and VSR.
 Specific to this child/ parent and presented in terms that are largely constructive and honest.
 Progress, when present, is referenced.
 Good: 75% of main points accurately recommend Principles, Methods, Techniques, Activities that effectively promote the child's progress w/ examples.
 Most are relevant to child's profile (CZ, SMP, FLD) and/ or CG IP.
 They are, on the whole, consistent with the PLAY Plan and VSR.
 Recommendations are often specific to child/s parent but some generic recommendations are included.
 Keys are presented in terms that are mostly constructive and honest.
-Progress, when present, may or may not be referenced.
-Fair: <50% accurately recommend Principles, Methods, Techniques, Activities that promote the child's progress w/examples.
-Only some are relevant to the child's profile (CZ, SMP, FLD) and/or CGs IP or may be inaccurate.
-50-75% not consistent with the PLAY Plan and/or VSR.
-Recommendations are vague and/or not specific to child/ parent though some generic recommendations that are acceptable may be included.
-Keys may or may not be presented in terms that are constructive and honest.
-Progress, when present, may or may not be referenced.
-Most are not relevant to the child's profile (CZ, SMP, FLD) and/or CG IP. >75% are not consistent with the PLAY Plan and/or VSR (assuming that other aspects of the Plan or VSR are accurate).
+Progress, when present, may or may not be referenced. and, or not specific to crind, strategies that promote the child's progress and may be clinically 'off' and not helpful.
+Most are not relevant to the child's profile (CZ, SMP, FLD) and/or CG IP.
+S5% are not consistent with the PLAY Plan and/or VSR (assuming that other aspects of the Plan or VSR are accurate).
 Recommendations are vague and/or not specific to this child/parent and even generic recommendations are not relevant to the child.
 Keys may or may not be presented in terms that are Comfort Zone Activities: CZA are defined as 'what the child will do when you let them do whatever they want to do'.
 CZA take the child OUT of the relationship.
 Evidence of CZA is often limited in a 15 minute video and may not be seen but should still be noted.
-Excellent: Gives a brief definition of CZA.
+Gives a brief definition of CZA.
 All CZA observed on the video are accurately listed.
 In addition, there is a list of 'other' CZA of the child's not seen on the video.
 Very Good: Gives brief definition of CZA.
 90% of CZA observed on the video are accurately listed.
 In addition, there is a list of 'other' CZA not seen on the video if the child has other CZA.
-Good: Accurately lists >50% of the CZA observed on the video.
+Accurately lists >50% of the CZA observed on the video.
 In addition, there may be a list of 'other' CZA not seen on the video if the child has other CZA.
-Fair: Lists <50% of CZA observed on the video.
+Lists <50% of CZA observed on the video.
 A list of 'other' CZA not seen on the video is absent from the report.
 Poor: Lists <25% of CZA observed on the video.
 A list of 'other' CZA not seen on the video is absent.